The Cartoon History of the Universe: Point of view

 Any history book has a point of view, and Larry Gonick's might best be described as "humanist", but it is not written in the style of a didactic textbook.
 Instead, Gonick fleshes out history into a long yarn, injecting characterization into historical personages, continually reporting gory anecdotes, and focusing on quirky details—all backed up by research—to enliven his subject.
 He reports both the greatness of human achievement and acknowledges humanity's savagery.

-In addition to being a straight (though unusual) history, The Cartoon History helps readers understand historical cause and effect—how the past relates to the present.
+In addition to being a chronological history, The Cartoon History helps readers understand historical cause and effect—how the past relates to the present.
 It explains the motivations behind human beings' discoveries, inventions, explorations, wars, triumphs, and mistakes.
 Gonick's editorial aim seeks to do justice to every point of view.